-- Gold Country Stage vehicles must compete with all County vehicles for maintenance priority, causing some uncertainty in completion time. - If NCDTS is short staffed, work on Gold Country Stage buses can be delayed with maintenance and service backlogged. - Small maintenance items (i.e. fuel filter replacements, emergency exit window repairs, bulbs, etcetera) may be left undone or require repeated requests for completion because they are low priority. - NCDTS has a limited inventory of transit vehicle parts which generally requires them to order the parts.
-This often delays repairs. - The maintenance rate is \$165.80 per hour for the light shop rate and \$181.58 per hour for the heavy shop rate.
+- If NCDTS is short staffed, work on Gold Country Stage buses can be delayed. - Small maintenance items (i.e. fuel filter replacements, emergency exit window repairs, bulbs, etcetera) may be left undone or require repeated requests for completion because they are low priority. - NCDTS has a limited inventory of transit vehicle parts which generally requires them to order the parts.
+At times, this delays repairs. - The maintenance rate is \$165.80 per hour for the light shop rate and \$181.58 per hour for the heavy shop rate.
 More cost-effective options may be available.